 During my visit, the Show Dome was a beautiful purple explosion.
 This space was filled with a variety of purple flowers you’d see in your garden to intriguing abstract sculptures and art pieces.

-The Domes in Milwaukee Wisconsin are really a perfect addition to your itinerary whether you’re stopping by for the afternoon or in the city for a weekend!
+Mitchell Park Horticultural Conservatory is a perfect addition to your itinerary whether you’re stopping by for the afternoon or in the city for a weekend!